 Simple.
 Clear.
 Easy to understand.
 Each of these symptoms could be a warning sign of a heart attack.
 Notice that the unique symptoms listed on the right of this CardioSmart infograpic excerpt are most commonly seen in women.

 But there’s more . . .

-And 8-10% of women experience NO CHEST SYMPTOMS at all during a heart attack.(1)
+At least 10% of women experience NO CHEST SYMPTOMS at all during a heart attack.(1)

 For example, an interesting cardiac symptom often reported by women is what we call “a sense of impending doom” (anxiety occurring along with shortness of breath that doesn’t let up).

 You know when something is just not right.

 Seek immediate medical care if you experience troubling symptoms that do not feel “normal” for you, especially if they persist over time or get worse.